KrisMooseVisual/Burger/README.md

-# EAT DA BURGER APP!
+# EAT DA BURGER APP

 * With the usage of Node.js, MySQL, Express.js, and Handlebars, this app shows how CRUD is performed within the application.